decryptedchaos/redot-policies/src/content/docs/guides/git.md

 ## Code style

-When contributing to Godot's source code, you will be expected to follow the style guidelines outlined below.
+When contributing to Redot's source code, you will be expected to follow the style guidelines outlined below.
 Some of them are checked via the Continuous Integration process and reviewers will ask you to fix potential issues, so best setup your system as outlined below to ensure all your commits follow the